wireservice/agate/docs/extensions.rst

 List of extensions
 ==================

-Here is a list of actively supported agate extensions:
+Here is a list of agate extensions that are known to be actively maintained:

 * `agate-sql <http://agate-sql.rtfd.org/>`_: Read and write tables in SQL databases
 * `agate-stats <http://agate-stats.rtfd.org/>`_: Additional statistical methods